-At January 31, 2025, the Company had a working capital deficit of \$48,792 (October 31, 2024 - working capital of \$188,951).
+At April 30, 2025, the Company had working capital of \$87,117 (October 31, 2024 - \$188,951).
 The Company does not currently have an active business generating positive cash flows.
 The Company will rely on private placement of its shares and loans in order to generate cash for general operating activities.
 The Company has not pledged any of its assets as security for loans or is not otherwise subject to any debt covenants.